rmosolgo/graphql-ruby/guides/authorization/overview.md

 To accomplish these, you can use GraphQL-Ruby's authorization framework.
 The framework has three levels, each of which is described in its own guide:

 - {% internal_link "Visibility", "/authorization/visibility" %} hides parts of the GraphQL schema from users who don't have full permission.
-- {% internal_link "Accessibility", "/authorization/accessibility" %} prevents running queries which access parts of the GraphQL schema, unless users have the required permission.
 - {% internal_link "Authorization", "/authorization/authorization" %} checks application objects during execution to be sure the user has permission to access them.

 Also, [GraphQL::Pro](https://graphql.pro) has integrations for {% internal_link "CanCan", "/authorization/can_can_integration" %} and {% internal_link "Pundit", "/authorization/pundit_integration" %}.